2014 Marshall Thundering Herd football team

 The 2014 Marshall Thundering Herd football team represented Marshall University in the 2014 NCAA Division I FBS football season.
 They were led by fifth-year head coach Doc Holliday and played their home games at Joan C. Edwards Stadium.
 They were a member of the East Division of Conference USA.
 They finished the season 13–1, 7–1 in C-USA play to win the East Division title.
 As East Division champions, they played West Division champion Louisiana Tech in the C-USA Championship Game, defeating the Bulldogs 26–23 to become C-USA Champions.
 They were invited to the inaugural Boca Raton Bowl, where they defeated MAC champion Northern Illinois, 52–23.

+Preseason

+Media poll

+In the C-USA preseason coaches' poll, the Thundering Herd were picked to finish in first place in the East division.